 If you find yourself setting multiple Alexa timers, there’s an easy way to keep them all straight.
 You can also set sleep timers, ask for reminders, check how much time you have left on a timer, and more.

-Read on for five handy ways to make the most of your Alexa timers, starting with…
+Read on for six handy ways to make the most of your Alexa timers, starting with…

 So, you need to cook some rice for 10 minutes while roasting green beans in the oven for 15 minutes, and you want Alexa to do the timing for you.
 How do you keep those two timers straight?